mdnght/shellscrpit/README.md

-# shellscrpit
+# shellscript
-Some shell scrpit
+Some shell script